 The Department of Motor Vehicles requires new and renewal driver license and State ID Card applicants to provide a valid social security number or a valid US Citizenship and Immigration Services I-94 document (in a valid foreign passport).
 If the applicant is unable to do so the driver license or State ID Card is denied.

-The Department of Motor Vehicles implemented an Interactive Driver's License System on November 2, 2001.
+The Department of Motor Vehicles utilizes an Interactive Driver's License System.
 One component of this system verifies the applicants' social security numbers through the Social Security Administration.
 This has proved to be an effective tool in fraudulent document/identity verification for the Department.

 All Social Security numbers will be verified thru the Social Security Administration prior to the issuance of a Nebraska permit, license or State Identification Card.
 Always bring proof of your Social Security number with you to the Driver Licensing office.
 Acceptable proof of Social Security number is:

 Refer to Identification/Address/SS Verification requirements. for acceptable Social Security Verification documents.

 Additional Services Ė The DMV offers services for the Hearing Impaired, Organ and Tissue Donation, Motor Voter, and Americans with Disability Act (ADA).